 - Avocados — This multi-purpose powerhouse can be used to make a quick avocado toast or vegan guacamole.
 I also use it as a condiment on my sweet potato black bean burgers.

 - Vegan Cheese — We keep an assortment of vegan cheese in our fridge.
-We mostly use Follow Your Heart Mozzarella for our vegan pizzas.
+We primarily use Follow Your Heart Mozzarella for our vegan pizzas.
 I prefer Daiya cheddar (in blocks, slices, or shreds).
-And the Field Roast cheese is amazing too.
-There are new brands of vegan cheese coming out all the time and I love trying them out!
+And the Field Roast cheese is fantastic too.
+There are new brands of vegan cheese coming out all the time, and I love trying them out!

-- Miso Paste — I always have mild miso paste in the fridge to make some miso soup or to add salty, umami flavors to my vegan dishes.
+- Miso Paste — I always have mild miso paste in the fridge to make miso soup or add salty, umami flavors to my vegan dishes.

-- Extra Firm Tofu — I keep extra firm tofu in the fridge and when it’s unopened it keeps for a long time.
+- Extra Firm Tofu — I keep extra firm tofu in the fridge, and it keeps for a long time when it’s unopened.